Twilight Zone: The Movie: Reception

-Joe Dante, director of the third segment and later Gremlins, reflected, "George and I benefited, because the other two episodes weren’t all that compelling and we got a lot of press, and it put us both on the map.
-Of course, George was already on the map, he’d made Road Warrior.
-I certainly wasn’t."
+Joe Dante, director of "It's a Good Life" and later Gremlins, reflected, "George and I benefited, because the other two episodes weren't all that compelling and we got a lot of press, and it put us both on the map.
+Of course, George was already on the map, he'd made Road Warrior.
+I certainly wasn't."

 Box office

-According to Box Office Mojo, it opened at number 4, grossing $6,614,366 in its opening weekend at 1,275 theaters, averaging $5,188 per theater (adjusting to $15,076,555 and a $11,825 average in 2009).
+According to Box Office Mojo, the film opened at number 4, grossing $6,614,366 in its opening weekend at 1,275 theaters, averaging $5,188 per theater (adjusting to $15,076,555 and a $11,825 average in 2009).
 It later expanded to 1,288 theaters and ended up grossing $29,450,919 in the United States and Canada.
 Internationally, it grossed $12.5 million for a worldwide gross of $42 million.
-Having cost $10 million to make, it was not the enormous hit which executives were looking for, but it was still a financial success and it helped stir enough interest for CBS to give the go-ahead to the 1980s TV version of The Twilight Zone.
+Having cost $10 million to make, it was not the enormous hit which executives were looking for but it was still a financial success and it helped stir enough interest for CBS to give the go-ahead to the 1980s TV version of The Twilight Zone.

 Home media

-The film was issued on VHS and LaserDisc by Warner Home Video in the 1980s and was later released on DVD, HD DVD and Blu-ray on 9 October 2007.
+The film was issued on VHS, Betamax and LaserDisc by Warner Home Video in the 1980s and was later released on DVD, HD DVD and Blu-ray on 9 October 2007.
 The 2007 high-definition releases were reviewed on release and (as of the 2010s–2020s) the Warner-issued Blu-ray/DVD editions have become uncommon in retail and are frequently offered on secondary markets by collectors and resellers.

 Novelization

 Robert Bloch wrote the book adaptation of Twilight Zone: The Movie.
 Bloch's order of segments does not match the order in the film itself, as he was given the original screenplay to work with, in which "Nightmare at 20,000 Feet" was the second segment, and "Kick the Can" was the fourth.
 The movie's prologue is missing in the novelization.
 Bloch claimed that no one told him the anthology had a wraparound sequence.
-Bloch also said that in the six weeks he was given to write the book, he only saw a screening of two of the segments; he had to hurriedly change the ending of the first segment, after the helicopter accident that occurred during filming.
-As originally written, the first segment would have ended as it did in the original screenplay (Connor finds redemption by saving two Vietnamese children whose village is being destroyed by the Air Cavalry).
+Bloch also said that in the six weeks he was given to write the book, he only saw a screening of two of the segments; he had to hurriedly change the ending of "Time Out" after the helicopter accident that occurred during filming.
+As originally written, "Time Out" would have ended as it did in the original screenplay where Bill finds redemption by saving two Vietnamese children whose village is being destroyed by the Air Cavalry.
 The finished book reflects how the first segment ends in the final cut of the film.